raafayk7/DocumentManagementSystem/assets/important_docs/phase5-progress.md

 - **Error Tracking**: Comprehensive error monitoring with New Relic integration
 - **Production Ready**: All tests passing and ready for production deployment

-The next steps will build upon this solid foundation to implement custom metrics, performance monitoring, and CLI tools that will make the system truly enterprise-ready.
+The next steps will build upon this solid foundation to implement CLI tools, concurrency management, and comprehensive testing that will make the system truly enterprise-ready.

-**Ready to proceed with Step 4.2: Custom Metrics Implementation!** 🚀
+**Ready to proceed with Step 5: CLI Tool Development!** 🚀